eliemichel/LearnWebGPU/getting-started/cpp-idioms.md

 *Resulting code:* [`step025`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step025)

 So far we have used the raw WebGPU API, which is a C API, and this prevented us from using some nice productive features of C++.
-This chapter first give imaginary examples of how this could be improved, before linking to a little library that implement all this little features.
+This chapter first gives imaginary examples of how this could be improved, before linking to a little library that implement all this little features.

 ```{important}
 All the changes presented here only affect the coding time, but our shallow C++ wrapper leads to the very same runtime binaries.